erizhang/octopress/source/_posts/2012-12-20-build-up-octopress-blog.md

 {% endcodeblock %}

-You can change the code to support <code>https</code>url, or easilly, hard coding above source code like this:
+You can change the code to support <code>https</code>url, the code like this:

 {% codeblock lang:ruby %}
 task :setup_github_pages, :repo do |t, args|